Jacques Laposte

 Jacques "Jacky" Laposte (born 24 March 1952) is a French former professional footballer who played as a midfielder.
 He spent his entire senior career at Paris Saint-Germain.

 Club career

 Laposte began his career in his hometown club of La Gauloise de Trinité in La Trinité, Martinique.
-In 1972, alongside fellow Trinitaire Christian André, he joined Paris Saint-Germain, who was in the Division 3 at the time.
+In 1972, he and fellow Trinitaire Christian André joined Paris Saint-Germain, then in the Division 3.
 He helped the club gain successive promotions to the Division 1, notably scoring a 25-meter volley in a 6–1 win over Arles on 12 May 1974 in the Division 2.

 In 1977, Laposte suffered a serious knee injury, which sidelined him for the entirety of the 1977–78 season.
-He left PSG in 1979, having scored 17 goals and made a total of 175 appearances, and subsequently retired.
+He left PSG in 1979, having scored 17 goals in 175 appearances, and subsequently retired.

 International career

 While at Paris Saint-Germain, Laposte became a U21 international for France.
 He went on to play for the France Military team as well.